sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 | 0.1 | 06/21/22 | Eden Grisaro    | Initial version                    |

 # Scope
-This document provides an overview of the implementation of making the SWSS Logger persistent for SWSS, Syncd, and SAI components.
+This document provides high level design for SWSS Logger - log level persistent for SWSS, Syncd, and SAI components.

 # Motivation
 Log level verbosity is part of the configuration of the OS.
 Today, the log level is not persistent and gets a default value after reboot.
 It is required to add the ability to make the loglevel persistent.